bimaputra1/Optimizing-an-ML-Pipeline-in-Azure/README.md

 In this project we aim to predict whether the customer decided to subrcribe to the bank's product or not.

 The experiment compared both hyperdrive run and automl run.
-As a result, the best performing model was the AutoML method and Voting Ensemble model with an accuracy of 0.9173
+As a result, the best performing model was the AutoML method and LightGBM model with an accuracy of 0.9167

 ## Scikit-learn Pipeline